micahgodbolt/beacss/README.md

 If this new set of styles is reusable, create a new placeholder, and extend that placeholder.
 Rule #1 - single source of truth.
 Now this new placeholder can be updated without fear of breaking something.

-### YES) Create a new placeholder that extends another placeholder and add custom styles.
-Then your selector can extend the new placeholder
+### Should I create a new *placeholder* that extends another placeholder and add custom styles like this?
+Yes!

-**library/extends/headlines.scss**
+Then your class selector can extend the new placeholder.

+	// library/extends/headlines.scss:

 	%lovely-headline {
 	  font-size: 24px;